 76to be a sign never to be forgotten.

-finally, the narrator repeats the gods’ rejoicing at the news of the victory (“the tidings”).
+Finally, the narrator repeats the gods’ rejoicing at the news of the victory (“the tidings”).
 Unlike the former passages, where the narrator relates events only briefly in comparison to IV, here he expatiates about the rejoicing much more than in IV, which is followed by a depiction of the removal of the battle’s dust from Marduk’s clothing and his enthronement (ll.
 77–112):

 77The [gods] saw (it) and were jubilantly happy, (cf. IV 133) 78(that is:) [L]aḫmu, Laḫamu (and) all his fathers. (cf. IV 133) 79Anšar [embra]ced him (= Marduk), the king pronounced a greeting to him.